rmsrosa/WebsiteGen/README.md

 # git push --set-upstream origin main
 ```

-After that, whenever you want to update the site with changes, just do
+After that, whenever you want to update the site with changes, just go to folder `website/__site/` and do

 ```zsh
 git add -A